Ami Aar Amar Girlfriends

-Ami R Amar Girlfriends is a 2013 Indian Bengali language film directed by Mainak Bhaumik.
+Ami Aar Amar Girlfriends is a 2013 Indian Bengali language film directed by Mainak Bhaumik.
 The story of the film revolves around the friendship of three Bengali girls, and their world.

 Plot

 "Ami Aar Amar Girlfriends" is an out of the bracket tale of about three women, who belong to different spheres of the society professionally.
 The film showcases them having a once in a lifetime trip and sharing their experiences and realizations of life from the dimension in which they have faced it.
 Previously on numerous occasions the audience has witnessed stories, friendship and bonding among men onscreen, but this is the first opportunity to take a dive inside women's world and the rhythm of their heartbeat.